thma/HsWiki/README.md

 wikiWordMatch = "([A-Z][a-z0-9]+){2,}"
 ```

-The `PathPiece` instance declaration is required to use the `PageName` as part of a Yesod route definition:
+The following `PathPiece` instance declaration is required to use the `PageName` as part of a Yesod route definition:

 ```haskell
 instance PathPiece PageName where